 Dr Mary Kilcline Cody

-My book manuscript - The Trial of Mrs Proudlock: Law, Government and Society in British Malaya, 1911 - (forthcoming) -is a literary and forensic deconstruction of a sensational murder trial that rocked the outwardly staid world of colonial Malaya one hundred years ago.
+1) Book length study (near completion) of law and society in British Malaya - The Trial of Mrs Proudlock: Law, Government and Society in British Malaya, 1911.
+This is a literary and forensic deconstruction of a sensational murder trial that rocked the outwardly staid world of colonial Malaya one hundred years ago.

 See English article in The Canberra Times http://www.canberratimes.com.au/act-news/empireshocking-killing-inspires-thesis-20120711-21wla.html